Bergen: Hardangerfjord, Waterfalls, Culture & Apple pie

 The combination of history, culture, and nature makes this a truly memorable stop on the tour.

-The scenic waterfront promenade invites you to take a peaceful stroll while enjoying stunning views of the Hardangerfjord.
+The scenic waterfront promenade of Norheimsund invites you to take a peaceful stroll while enjoying stunning views of the Hardangerfjord.

 In Norheimsund, we visit the Hardanger Maritime Center — a living museum where traditional wooden boats, coastal crafts, and centuries-old techniques are still kept alive.
 You can watch skilled boatbuilders at work, explore authentic workshops, and step into Hardanger’s maritime heritage.